convexengineering/adce/doc/user_guide.rst

 can be conveniently wrapped with functions that return both the gradient and hessian:

->>> from ad import gh  # the gradient and hessian functions generator
+>>> from adce import gh  # the gradient and hessian functions generator
 >>> def my_cool_function(x):
 ...     return (x[0] - 10.0)**2 + (x[1] + 5.0)**2
 >>> my_cool_gradient, my_cool_hessian = gh(my_cool_function)